MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Molecular Reactions Tasks

 \section{Molecular Reactions Tasks}

-Complementary to Molecular Generation and Molecular Property Predcition tasks, we designed tasks based on chemical reactions, focusing on the prediction of a retro-synthesis plan, i.e., a sequence of chemical reactions that can be used to synthesize a target compound from simpler building blocks.
+Complementary to Molecular Generation and Molecular Property Prediction tasks, we designed tasks based on chemical reactions, focusing on the prediction of a retro-synthesis plan, i.e., a sequence of chemical reactions that can be used to synthesize a target compound from simpler building blocks.
 We have not yet evaluated models on this task, and preliminary results suggest that solely relying on reinforcement learning to train LLMs for this task is complicated, notably due to the fact that the model has to learn the building blocks it can use, all of which might not fit in the context window of the LLM.
+We believe that this task could benefit from the use of tool calls and information retrieval, and we leave the design of such a training pipeline and the evaluation of LLMs on this task to future work.
 We therefore provide a description of our work in this appendix section, but leave the full analysis of the performance of LLMs on this task to future work.

 \paragraph{Evaluation Metrics.} Following~\citep{lee2025rethinkingmoleculesynthesizabilitychainofreaction, gao2024generativeartificialintelligencenavigating}, we evaluate on real-world synthesis prediction rather than synthetic data.
 We focus on predicting synthesis routes for 1k molecules from the ChemBL dataset and 1k molecules from the Enamine dataset, with no baseline synthesis route provided.
 For each molecule, we either directly prompt the model to predict the synthesis or provide the top-20 most structurally similar building blocks to assist the prediction.
-The performance of the model is evaluated based on the success rate of synthesizing the target molecule using the predicted synthesis routes and available building blocks, and on the Tanimoto similarity between the target molecule and the synthetized product if the synthesis fails.
+The performance of the model is evaluated based on the success rate of synthesizing the target molecule using the predicted synthesis routes and available building blocks, and on the Tanimoto similarity between the target molecule and the synthesized product if the synthesis fails.